 The Optical Viewer

 The optical viewer works on the principle of viewing the height of the flagpole which is then converted to pre-loaded distance charts.
 It is important to focus with a steady hand to get best results.
 The cost of the optical viewer is considerably less than the other two options but the degree of accuracy is also something that needs to be considered.
+Improve your putting with these tips.

 The GPS satellite